Kulsum0580/rag-knowledge-assistant/README.md

 source venv/bin/activate
 ```

-✅ You will see `(venv)` appear in your terminal

----

 ### 3️⃣ Install Dependencies
 ```bash
 pip install -r requirements.txt
 ```

-⏳ This takes 2-3 minutes the first time.

----

 ### 4️⃣ Set Up Your Free API Key